ChenYuHsin/notebook/git/git.md

 git checkout <name>
 git checkout -b <name>
 ```
+When you create a branch in your project, you're creating an environment where you can try out new ideas.
+Changes you make on a branch don't affect the master branch, so you're free to experiment and commit changes, safe in the knowledge that your branch won't be merged until it's ready to be reviewed by someone you're collaborating with.

 ## git merge

 If you've made a bunch of changes to a branch, let's call it 「develop」, and you want to merge that branch back into your master branch, you use the `git merge <branch>` command.

 You'll want to checkout the master branch, then run git merge develop to merge develop into the master branch.